 - * Embryonic and larval development of marine invertebrates

 ... we have more ideas, will be updated soon.

 Master course in our laboratory is suitable for students who are interested in taxonomy, developmental biology, aquaculture, biodiversity, and evolution of marine invertebrates.
 Students are able to concentrate on a 2-year research project using multiple techniques of culture system, microscopic analyses, gene analyses, biochemical analyses, and so on.
 Some of our research projects are a part of international collaboration.

-Official language in this laboratory is English.
+Language mainy used in this laboratory is English.
 Prospective students must have advanced English speaking and writing skills.

 Students who have experiences of studying marine biology, aquaculture, and the related fields are most encouraged to enroll.
 Highly motivated students who do not have any related background are also welcome.